 $

-This final section comprises those restaurant’s most gentle on the wallet.
-Typically smaller family or mom and pop restaurants, but all loaded with flavor.
+This final section comprises those restaurants most gentle on the wallet.
+Typically smaller family or mom-and-pop restaurants, but all loaded with flavor.
 Expect to pay $10-$20 per person before tax and tip at these.

 Beirut Cafe – The best Lebanese cuisine in Salt Lake City for my money.
 And I’ve spent a lot of money here.
-The kibbeh are unmatched, as is the hummus and fresh pita I wrote in more detail about Beirut Cafe here.
+The kibbeh is unmatched, as is the hummus and fresh pita I wrote in more detail about Beirut Cafe here.

-Best Chicken And Ribs – A humble mom and pop shop in South Salt Lake who have been going about their business for decades, always under the relative radar.
-Smoke and lemon kissed chicken skewers over simply seasoned rice – my kind of heaven.
+Best Chicken And Ribs – A humble mom-and-pop shop in South Salt Lake who have been going about their business for decades, always under the relative radar.
+Smoke and lemon-kissed chicken skewers over simply seasoned rice – my kind of heaven.

 Caputo’s – Part market, part deli and part restaurant – and handily, with multiple locations around town.
 The downtown location is the jewel in the operational crown but every Caputo’s offer a similarly strong sandwich offerings.
 Their signature Caputo loaded with deli cuts is award winning, while their muffuletta is exceptional.